jsiegenthaler/homebridge-eosstb/README.md

 * **password**: Your password associated with your TV provider's account.
 Mandatory.

 * **settopboxId**: Your settopbox id.
 Only needed if you have more than one EOS box, so that the plugin can control the correct box.
 The id is shown in the HomeBridge log and is in the format 3C36E4-EOSSTB-00xxxxxxxxxx (xxxxxxxxxx is actually your CA code).
-Optional, defaults to the first detected settopbox id in the mqtt traffic if not found.
+Optional, defaults to the first detected settop box id in the mqtt traffic if not found.

-* **playPauseButton**: The command issued to the EOS Box when the Play/Pause button (**>||**) in the iOS remote is tapped.
+* **playPauseButton**: The command issued to the EOS box when the Play/Pause button (**>||**) in the iOS remote is tapped.
 Normally MediaPause.
 Optional, defaults to MediaPause if not found.

-* **backButton**: The command issued to the EOS Box when the **BACK** button in the iOS remote is tapped.
+* **backButton**: The command issued to the EOS box when the **BACK** button in the iOS remote is tapped.
 Normally Escape.
 Optional, defaults to Escape if not found.

-* **infoButton**: The command issued to the EOS Box when the Info button (**i**) in the iOS remote is tapped.
+* **infoButton**: The command issued to the EOS box when the Info button (**i**) in the iOS remote is tapped.
 As the iOS remote has no Menu button, the Info button should be used to access the menu.
 This is why the Info button is set to MediaTopMenu.
 Optional, defaults to MediaTopMenu if not found.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found.
 Loading times increase with higher maximums.
 Limited to 90.

 ## Known Relevant EOS Box Commands
-* **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the HOME button on the EOS Box remote
+* **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the **HOME** button on the EOS box remote

 * **Escape**: Escapes (exits) out of any current menu on the TV.
-Same as the RETURN button on the EOS Box remote
+Same as the **RETURN** button on the EOS box remote

 * **ContextMenu**: Displays a context menu on the current TV program.
-Same as the ... button on the EOS Box remote
+Same as the **...** button on the EOS box remote

 * **Info**: Displays the INFO screen on the TV showing info about the current TV program

 * **Help**: Displays the SETTINGS INFO page on the TV, allowing you to access settings quickly

-* **Guide**: Displays the TV GUIDE page on the TV, same as the Guide button on the EOS Box remote
+* **Guide**: Displays the TV GUIDE page on the TV, same as the Guide button on the EOS box remote

 * **MediaPause**: Toggles between Pause and Play of the current TV program